Year 1 2025 - 2026

 Outside of school my two young children keep me very busy.
 We love exploring outside, painting and dancing around the living room!

-We follow the Maths No Problem scheme of work for maths which begins with a real-life problem to show the children why maths is so important in their everyday lives.
+We will be following the Maths No Problem scheme of work for maths which begins with a real-life problem to show the children why maths is so important in their everyday lives.
 This scheme starts in year one and we will build on the areas covered in Reception to ensure the children have a real depth of understanding.

 Of course there will be plenty of opportunities for Art, Design & Technology, Computing, Music, PE, RE, History, Geography and even some Golden Time if we can stay on the sunshine!